No comments on your blog? Find out when not to worry about it

 Many popular blogs written by well-known people attract lots of comments from engaged readers and this can set the bar very high for ordinary bloggers.

-As I also know from my own blog, many blog writers don’t get comments but still achieve results - eg new business, prestigious speaking and guest writing opportunities, even book deals.
+As I also know from personal experience that many blog writers don’t get comments but still achieve results – eg new business, prestigious speaking and guest writing opportunities, even book deals.
 And these will mean a lot to the author!

 When comments matter

 Some bloggers main focus is on getting views and comments, and they will put a lot of effort into building proactive communities.
 They may see writing as a career and take their online visibility very seriously.

 For them, commenting will be an important step in improving the status and the stats of a site that is primarily built around a blog.
 A blog that could potentially generate an income through adverts, sponsored posts or product launches.